You knew we were in for a wild ride when it comes to the Denver Broncos.

 Are you confused yet?

-It’s certainly been a wild ride for the Colorado sports betting market and Broncos Country, to say the least.
+It’s certainly been a wild ride for Colorado betting sites and Broncos Country, to say the least.

 For now, the Broncos are finally on the verge of returning to the field after what will be over two weeks since they beat the New York Jets.

 To the surprise of no one, the sports betting odds have Denver as a huge underdog to the Patriots.

 The delay will likely allow Newton and Gilmore to get back on the field.
 Thus, the various sportsbooks have responded in a not-so-kind fashion.